rapid7/insightconnect-plugins/rapid7_insightvm/help.md

 # Version History

+* 4.2.0 - New action List Inactive Assets
 * 4.1.0 - New action Delete Asset
 * 4.0.1 - Add the option to limit a scan to specific hosts
 * 4.0.0 - Fix output for Generate Adhoc SQL Report action